fortysev-en/screentap/README.md

 The program can easily be converted into an `exe` either with `nuitka`, `pyinstaller` or with `cz_freeze`

 To stop the program remotely, simply add a random image with name as `stop_screentap.jpeg` to the project folder and run the script `stopper.py`.

+##Requirements:
+`pip install pillow`

+`pip install pyscreenshot`

+For compiling into a portable `.exe`

+`pip install nuitka`

+`nuitka --windows-disable-console --standalone --plugin-enable=pylint-warnings main.py`

+The final `.exe` will be saved into `main.dist` folder into your project dir.

 Checkout more such tools [here!](https://fortysev-en.github.io/blogs/fortyseven-homepage-complete-list-of-blogs.html)